This is how much Bill O'Reilly will get for leaving Fox News

-Bill O'Reilly's sudden departure from Fox News is netting him a payout of $25 million, a source with knowledge of O'Reilly's contract has told NBC News.
+Bill O'Reilly's forced exit from Fox News is netting him a payout of up to $25 million, two sources with knowledge confirmed to NBC News.

-The former Fox anchor inked a new four-year contract last month guaranteeing he make that much annually, a person with knowledge of that contract told NBC News.
+The former Fox News anchor inked a new four-year contract last month guaranteeing he make that much annually, according to a person with knowledge of that deal.
 The contract did allow Fox to fire him in general if controversy was harming the network, the person added.

 The media company announced Wednesday it was dropping O'Reilly's prime-time political punditry show, "The O'Reilly Factor," amid mounting sexual harassment allegations made by former staffers and guests.